PGBSNH20/ludo-v2-ludov2-group-4/Documentation/README.md

 # Welcome to Kevin & Calles Ludo Game!
 It's an ASP.NET Core Web App built with Razor pages that is backed up by an API in the same solution!
-To get a quick overview and sense of what we're trying to do here, we've wrapped up this README-file into a table of contents:
+To get a quick overview and sense of what we're trying to do here, we've wrapped up this README-file:

+## Table of contents

 - [Features](#Features)
 - [Getting started](#Getting-started)